Severson-Group/AMDC-Hardware/Accessories/uInverter/DESIGN CALCULATIONS.md

 Each phase of the inverter is connected to an R-L load and a sense resistor.
 Since each phase receives 50% of the bus voltage, i.e., 6V and 2.5A as regulated by the driver used in the half-bridge.

-Given that the frequency of signal is 1kHz, a 300uH resistor and a 400mOhm resistor is chosen, where the resistor doubles up as the Rsense.
-The 400 mOhm resistor will be justified in the next section, and the impedance of the inductor (Z= 2* *pi* **f* *L) is 0.63 ohm.
+Given that the frequency of signal is 1kHz, a 320uH inductor and a 400mOhm resistor is chosen, where the resistor doubles up as the Rsense.
+The 400 mOhm resistor will be justified in the next section, and the impedance of the inductor (Z= 2* *pi* **f* *L) is 2 ohm.
+In total, the impedance of 2.4ohm draws a maximum of 2.5A in each phase (set at 6V).

 #### Difference Amplifier as Current Sensor